twistlock/docs/api/descriptions/groups/id_put.md

-Adds or modifies a group from the system.
+Creates or modifies a group.
 The `id` can be retrieved with from the `GET /api/v1/groups` endpoint.

 To invoke this endpoint in the Console UI: